-It’s Pride Month!!
-Already parade-bound, attending events, and supporting great LGBTQ non-profit organizations around town?
+It’s Pride Month!
+Already parade-bound, party-ready, and supporting great LGBTQ nonprofit organizations around town?
+Great!
+Now take a moment to #SpendLikeItMatters at LGBTQ-owned businesses in Seattle.

-GREAT!
-Now take a moment to support a LGBTQ-owned business.
-Here are some suggestions to help you get started.
+Here are some suggestions of well-known and underappreciated LGBTQ-owned businesses to help you get started.

 Cone & Steiner — Fuel coffee?
 Ice cream?
 Made-to-order sandwich?
 Happy hour?
 Dani Cone’s reimagined corner stores have got you covered.

 Stoup Brewing — Robyn Schumacher is the brewery’s science teacher turned brewer and co-owner at Stoup.